lydialucchesi/smallsets/README.md

   - Add option to “hide” sections in the prep code
   - Work on methodology for sampling of a smallset
+      - Figure out how to select columns for smallset - this will be tricky because of smallset\_code script
   - Design decision/action stamps that can be added to tiles to further specify what is happening to the data at that point
       - Add up over time?
 Or only visible at one point on timeline.